Home / Compare Energy / How to read your electri…

 The essential information can usually be found at the very top of your energy bill.
 It usually includes details regarding your:

-You’ll need these basic account details and account reference number on hand if you want to discuss your energy plan, bill or account details with your energy retailer, which you can only do if you’re the primary account holder, joint account holder or named authorised contact (although there may be varying degrees of access to information).
+You’ll need these basic account details and account number on hand if you want to discuss your energy plan, bill or account details with your energy retailer, which you can only do if you’re the primary account holder, joint account holder or named authorised contact (although there may be varying degrees of access to information).

 The supply details, including the property address and billing period, will also be outlined in this section, as well as the details of the energy plan you’re on.
 If the supply address is your business location, keep a copy of the invoice filed away for taxation purposes.